howardgerber/whittakerAgency/docs/architecture/DEV-VS-PROD.md

 ## Overview

-This document outlines the differences between development and production configurations.
-The project uses separate Docker Compose files and nginx configurations to optimize for each environment.
+Differences between development and production configurations using separate Docker Compose and nginx files.

 ---